hugohewitt123/NIC_CA2_group_project/README.md

-num_generations_ksp (int): Rounds of fitness in KSP <br/> fill_rate_ksp (float): Percentage of the knapsack to fill <br/> random_seed (int): Vaule used to ensure the reproducible sequence of random numbers produced <br/> exp_type (int): Number used to define different experiments based on different combination of crossover and mutation functions <br/> dataset_idx (int): Which file reading <br/>
+num_generations_ksp (int): Rounds of fitness in KSP <br/> fill_rate_ksp (float): Percentage of the knapsack to fill <br/> random_seed (int): Vaule used to ensure the reproducible sequence of random numbers produced <br/> exp_type (int): Number used to define different experiments based on different combination of crossover and mutation operators <br/> dataset_idx (int): Which file reading <br/>

 <h3> File Index (dataset_idx): </h3>